portalnesia/portalnesia/packages/react-native-core/README.md

 ```

 ### Custom Android Notification Icon
 If you want to change the notification icon.
-Add your icon to project resources mipmap folder `/android/app/src/main/res/mipmap...`.
+Add your icon to project resources mipmap folder `/android/app/src/main/res/mipmap...`

+Rename icon file to `ic_portalnesia_notification_icon`

 Make sure you follow <a href="https://material.io/design/iconography/product-icons.html#design-principles" target="_blank">Google's design guidelines</a> (the icon must be all white with a transparent background) or else it may not be displayed as intended.